-Nowadays quite a few credit cards offer these fee credits, so you can always use this benefit for a friend or family member.
-They just have to use your credit card to pay, and you’ll automatically receive the statement credit.
+Nowadays, quite a few credit cards offer these fee credits, so you can always use this benefit for a friend or family member.
+Simply use your credit card to pay, and you’ll automatically receive the statement credit.

 For having the United Explorer Card you and your companions receive priority boarding on United and United Express flights.
 You can board before general boarding, after customers with Premier Access, and those requiring special assistance.
 This would be in Group 2.

 MileagePlus elite members receive complimentary upgrades on domestic and short-haul international flights (in most markets) when paying cash for their ticket.
 If you have the Explorer Card you also receive Premier upgrades on award tickets when traveling on United or United Express.
 Travel companions and authorized users aren’t eligible for this benefit.